 By default, your internet browser will store information about the pages visited during an internet browsing session.
 This information can include anything from personal log-in information to information accessed on a specific website, or random on-site content.
 This can be a good thing (saving passwords etc) however, depending on the type of information saved by a browser it may put users at some security risks.
 This article will explain the safest and most effective methods for deleting your browser history and protecting your personal information.

-You can run a disk cleanup to delete internet cookies and history of visited websites.
+You can get rid of your browser history by using the Disk Cleanup (cleanmgr.exe) tool to delete internet cookies and the history of your visited websites.

 There is also a variety of software that can make the procedure automatic on most browsers.
 We recommend CCleaner.